Secrets of Spook Hollow

-John's and Louise's house was not far from our own.
-They were friendly neighbors, and Lou just loved children, so she was more than happy to watch over me for the day while mom and dad were busy elsewhere.
-She was a strict old girl, but she treated me kindly, and I loved her house because it was so clean and well kept.
-Even now, I would call it typical for the time and the age of its occupants.
+John and Louise Aurthur were friendly neighbors, and Louise, or 'Aunt Lou' as I knew her, just loved children.
+So she was more than happy to watch over me while mom and dad were busy elsewhere.
+She was a strict old girl, but she treated me kindly and I loved her house because it was so clean and well kept compared to ours.

-Jimbo, or Jimmy as I was called then, would play contentedly for hours in the dirt amid the rows of garden vegetables while Aunt Lou swept the porch and did other chores.
-She was teaching me how to weed the garden, but it was a hot midsummer day, and with the usual attention span of a toddler, I soon turned to games of fantasy as I crawled on hands and knees between the rows.
+This particular day she taught me how to weed the garden, but it was a hot midsummer day, and I soon turned to games of fantasy as I crawled on hands and knees between the rows.

 "Don't you step my tomatoes down," she would holler to me from the porch.

 Besides being shirtless inside my railroad-engineer bib overalls, I sported only underpants and bare feet, and still, the stifling heat as the summer sun passing overhead as it leaned toward the west made for a wonderfully lazy afternoon.

 Finally, leaving behind yet another unweeded row, I crawled out of the garden and laid my back on the soft, cool grass facing the eastern side of the gigantic-looking house.
 The sun was so brilliant that I had to shade my eyes as I looked up at the azure blue sky above its' roof.